 Update from Provost Hanson

-I am pleased to report that, last Friday, the Board of Regents unanimously approved the new strategic plan for the Twin Cities campus.
+I write to update you on steps we are taking to begin implementation of the new strategic plan for the Twin Cities campus.

-The plan calls for the University to move with new energy and imagination to address the most critical and complex challenges of our state and global communities.
-We are committed to drawing on our exceptional breadth and our unique location in order to build new collaborations across disciplines; to deepen our campus-community partnerships; to be a magnet for field-shaping researchers and teachers; and to create 21st-century learning experiences to prepare our students for life, work, and global citizenship.
+Our supporting goals commit us to draw on our exceptional breadth and our unique location in order to build new collaborations across disciplines; to deepen our campus-community partnerships; to be a magnet for field-shaping researchers and teachers; and to create 21st-century learning experiences to prepare our students for life, work, and global citizenship.